chiaoyuntu/indianbingo/README.md

 ## Building Projects with Gradle
 ### Prerequisites
 * Gradle runs on all major operating systems and requires only a Java Development Kit version 8 or higher to run.
-To check, run java -version.
+* To check, run java -version.

 ### Install Gradle
-* Homebrew is "the missing package manager for macOS".
+Installing with a package manager **Homebrew** for macOS .

 `brew install gradle`

 ### Execute the build
 `./gradlew build`

 ### Run the application
-`/gradlew run`
+`./gradlew run`

 ### How to play
 1. Input stage and limitation